founderofxponent/virion-labs-mono-repo/KB/api_and_architecture_docs/04_MCP_SERVER_MIGRATION_PLAN.md

-# MCP Server Migration Plan to the Unified Business Logic API
+# 04: MCP Server Migration Plan

 ## Executive Summary

 This document outlines the migration plan for the **MCP Server**.
 The server will be updated to use the new **Unified Business Logic API** (`localhost:8001`), which replaces the legacy API package (`localhost:8000`).

-The Unified API provides a comprehensive and structured set of endpoints for all business functions, including those used by administrators via the MCP Server.
+The Unified API provides a comprehensive and structured set of endpoints for all business functions.
 This migration will align the MCP Server with the new, robust architecture, centralizing all business logic and improving maintainability.

 ---